You know what junk food looks like, but can you pick a superfood out of a lineup?

 - Contains citrulline

 Do you love grains?
-Well, quinoa is a guilt-free one.
-Compared to rye, wheat, and barley, quinoa comes with fewer carbohydrates, making it perfect for people who suffer from insulin resistance.
+Well, quinoa is a guilt-free variety.
+Compared to rye, wheat, and barley, quinoa is gluten-free, and it comes with fewer carbohydrates, making it a good grain option for people who suffer from insulin resistance.
+It is also a complete protein (i.e. it has all the essential amino acids that our body needs to get externally from food because our bodies can’t make it internally), so it is a favorite among vegans and vegetarians.

 Quinoa contains many key minerals and antioxidants.
-As an added bonus, people suffering from gluten intolerance can eat it too.
+As an added bonus, people suffering from celiac disease can eat it too.

 Quinoa is a superfood because it’s: